loogmaii/unit-1/project1.md

 ## Proposed Solution

-Design statement:
+## Design statement

 I will to design and make an electronic ledger for a client who is interested in crypto curency trading, specificaly the doge coin.
-The program will will organize Ms. Sato's transaction and is constructed using the software pycharm.
-It will take  3 weeks to make and will be evaluated according to the criteria A & B.
+The program will organize Ms. Sato's transaction and is constructed using the software pycharm.
+It will take  3 weeks to make and will be evaluated according to the criteria A & B. This crypto wallet will provide efficient and simple-to-understand functions that would help the client achieve a better understanding of the Doge coin and help organize her digtal transactions.
+Moreover

 Created in late 2013, DOGE was created as a lighthearted alternative to traditional cryptocurrencies, but it's become seriously valuable.
 The name and Shiba Inu logo are based on a meme.
 Unlike Bitcoin, which was designed to be scarce, Dogecoin is intentionally abundant — with 10,000 new coins mined every minute and no maximum supply.

 <sub>www.coinbase.com</sub>

 | Group 1   |              | Group  2  |           |
 |-----------|--------------|-----------|-----------|